Total Joint Education

 Pain Management Protocol:

-- Pain medications will be given orally or through an IV before and after surgery.
+- Pain medications and medications to prevent nausea will be given orally or through an IV before and after surgery.

-- Your pain level is an extreme concern to our medical team.
+- Your pain management is a top priority for our medical team.

 - Pain management reduces the need for narcotics and injections.